gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-06/index.md

   https://github.com/gruntwork-io/module-security/pull/99

 This release includes MAJOR changes to `ssh-iam` that are backwards incompatible.
-These changes make it possible to add powerful new features to `ssh-iam` (more on that soon!), but if you're an existing user of `ssh-iam`, you will need to read these instructions carefully and do some work to upgrade without losing SSH access!
+These changes make it possible to add powerful new features to `ssh-iam` (more on that soon!), but if you&apos;re an existing user of `ssh-iam`, you will need to read these instructions carefully and do some work to upgrade without losing SSH access!

 1. `ssh-iam` has been renamed to `ssh-grunt`.
 This is because we are updating it to support Identity Providers (IdPs) other than just IAM!